Table of Contents

 Rotten Tomatoes: 71%

 In contrast to Kon Satoshi’s Paprika, which reveals the anarchic freedom of lucid dreaming, writer-director Anthony Scott Burns’s Come True focuses on the sense of powerlessness that creates nightmares so terrifying, stressing the horror side of horror sci-fi.
-Burns trades jump scares for slow POV tracking shots, their inexorable drifting movement plunging us into shadows where Jungian archetypes hang the wrong way up, and therefore the silhouette awaits with glowing eyes.
+Burns trades jump scares for slow POV tracking shots, their inexorable drifting movement plunging us into shadows where Jungian archetypes hang the wrong way up.
+Therefore, the silhouette awaits with glowing eyes.

 This device reproduces the feebleness experienced by the film’s angst-ridden protagonist, Sarah (Julia Sarah Stone), during sleep paralysis, that state during which dreamers are, say, confronted by an incubus, and plan to scream or jerk awake but find their muscles unresponsive.